ProteinsWebTeam/pfam-docs/docs/guide-to-graphics.rst

 *Disulphide bridges* play a fundamental role in the folding and stability of some proteins.
 They are formed by covalent bonding between the thiol groups from two cysteine residues.
 The disulphide bridge annotations can be represented by a solid bridge-shaped line.
-When mutliple disulphide bonds occur, the heights of the bridges are adjusted to avoid overlaps between them.
+When multiple disulphide bonds occur, the heights of the bridges are adjusted to avoid overlaps between them.
 Inter-protein disulphides are represented by single vertical lines.
 Moving the mouse over the "bridge graphic" shows the details of the bond in a tooltip.

 Active site residues